hmc-cs111-spring2023/cs111-project-pitch-muffinkate/contract.md

 _What will you do to make sure that you can give consistent and actionable feedback to other people in the class?_

+Largely, by prioritizing it.
+Purposefully setting aside time to give feedback and thinking about what might be helful, based on what I would want or need out of a critique, and making sure to put effort into giving it to my classmates.

 ## Success

 _At the end of the semester, what would you be proud to show or tell someone about your project?_

+I think I'd be most proud if I had something that worked.
+The biggest priority for me would be the ablity to create and propogate of a continuous line design for a quilting pantograph, but I'd be extra proud if it had all the functionality to make a printable pattern.

 ## Assessment

 _Looking over your responses to the previous questions, what would you consider to be an "A-" for your project?
 What would you consider to be an "A"?_

+Because I think the implementation itself won't be a large battle in terms of what the host language will allow me to do, I think having a language that can create and propogate a continuous line design is an A-.
+Not only turning in all the things, but having a bare-bones working language.
+An A would be that it has that extra functionality, that I was able to implement more "finishing touches" of the design, as it were.